gambitproject/gambitproject.github.io/content/about.md

   Google Research Award to Leyton-Brown.

-The Gambit Project was founded in the mid-1980s by Richard McKelvey at the California Institute of Technology.
-The original implementation was written in BASIC, with a simple graphical interface.
-This code was ported to C around 1990 with the help of Bruce Bell, and was distributed publicly as version 0.13 in 1991 and 1992.

 A major step in the evolution of Gambit took place with the awarding of the NSF grants in 1994, with McKelvey and Andrew McLennan as